-Pearl Harbor and the Road to War
+Japan and the Road to War

 Because American military leaders were not expecting an attack so close to home, the naval facilities at Pearl Harbor were relatively undefended.
 Almost the entire Pacific Fleet was moored around Ford Island in the harbor, and hundreds of airplanes were squeezed onto adjacent airfields.

 “A Date Which Will Live in Infamy”

-He went on to say, “No matter now long it may take us to overcome this premeditated invasion, the American people in their righteous might will win through to absolute victory.
+He went on to say, “No matter how long it may take us to overcome this premeditated invasion, the American people in their righteous might will win through to absolute victory.
 I believe I interpret the will of the Congress and of the people when I assert that we will not only defend ourselves to the uttermost, but will make very certain that this form of treachery shall never endanger us again.”

-On December 8, Congress approved Roosevelt’s declaration of war.
-Three days later, Japanese allies Germany and Italy declared war against the United States.
+On December 8, Congress approved Roosevelt’s declaration of war on Japan.
+Three days later, Japan’s allies Germany and Italy declared war against the United States.

 For the second time, Congress reciprocated, declaring war on the European powers.
 More than two years after the start of World War II, the United States had entered the conflict.